zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/09-sinhala-amazon.md

 Akushala Dharmayo, the lamatic man, who will give death to the nation.
 Individuals Thus were the two to the congregation.
 'All he who has got rid of all clayey bondage The bonds of the compounds are released and are unleashed in all thones.
-Sexy Dirty He who has a spirit, says Nagama.”
+Sexy Dirty He who has a spirit, says Nagama."
 Ready.

 [APZ 80.3] (#apz80 .3) {#apz80 .3.ref .apz} thus does not go wrong.
 How to name Naga?
 Vote does not prejudice.
 Do not prejudice by malice